Lifars/Dridex-Cyber-Vaccine/README.md

 # Dridex-Vaccine

-This is a custom program written by <a href="https://lifars.com" target="_blank" rel="noopener noreferrer">LIFARS</a> Incident Reponse Team to remove Dridex infection for DoppelPaymer and BitPaymer Ransomware.
+This is a custom program written by <a href="https://lifars.com" target="_blank" rel="noopener noreferrer">LIFARS</a> Incident Reponse Team to remove Dridex infection.

 To read more about this check these LIFARS blogs:
 * <a href="https://lifars.com/2019/11/the-emergence-of-dridex/" target="_blank" rel="noopener noreferrer">The Emergence of Dridex</a>
 * <a href="https://lifars.com/2019/11/from-dridex-to-bitpaymer-ransomware-to-doppelpaymerthe-evolution/" target="_blank" rel="noopener noreferrer">From Dridex to BitPaymer Ransomware to DoppelPaymer……The Evolution</a>
 * <a href="https://lifars.com/2019/11/analysis-of-dridex-bitpaymer-and-doppelpaymer-campaign/" target="_blank" rel="noopener noreferrer">Analysis of Dridex, BitPaymer and DoppelPaymer campaign</a>

+## Usage

+* Create list of hostnames to be cleaned and save as `hostnames.txt`
+* Download [PsExec](https://docs.microsoft.com/en-us/sysinternals/downloads/psexec) and save it to the same directory
+* Run `.\dedri-automatization.ps1` from PowerShell console (or, in case of execution of scripts is blocked, you can select all lines in PowerShell ISE and click on "Run Selection")

-## DEDRI Vaccine perform:
+## DEDRI Vaccine algorithm:

 * Find malicious injected thread in Explorer.exe via Process Monitor – if such thread exists, then DEDRI will suspend it
 * Find directories with Dridex artifacts – these directories could be found  in `%APPDATA%` of any user and in `%WinDir%\System32`.
 They have random-looking name and contain one legitimate Windows executable (same as its original in `%WinDir%\System32`), also could contain one .DLL library with legitimate name (but not legitimate content) which will be hijacked, and these directories could contain encrypted file with random-looking filename and extension beginning with char ‘x’